 Many gardeners prefer to sprout the seeds before they plant them.
 If you wish to do so, you can wrap your seeds in a moist paper towel in a closed plastic bag until they sprout and then sow them.
 However, it could be difficult to plant the sprouted seed without breaking off the tender new growth.
 The plants grow so quickly that sprouting microgreens isn’t really necessary.

 How to Grow Microgreens

-Growing microgreens just requires soil, a container, heat, water and seeds.
+Growing microgreens requires soil, a container, heat, water and seeds.
 Learning how to grow microgreens is a great project for children.
-For the container, choose a low almost flat tray, preferably with drainage.
+For the container, choose a low, almost flat tray, preferably with drainage.
 The soil used should be a potting mix with a little extra perlite mixed into the medium.
-Lettuce microgreens can be sown on the surface of the soil or just lightly covered with a sifting of soil.
+Lettuce microgreens can be sown on the surface of the soil or lightly covered with a sifting of fine soil.
 Heavier seeds need complete soil contact and should be sown ¼ to 1/8 inch deep.

 Microgreens don’t need fertilizer but they do need to be kept moist.
 A water mister is useful for dampening the soil and you can place a lid or plastic wrap over the container until the seeds sprout.
 Place the container where temperatures are at least 60 F. (16 C.) for germination.
 Lettuce microgreens and some other greens can be grown in slightly cooler temperatures.
 Give the microgreens plenty of bright indirect light.

 Use a pair of kitchen shears to cut off the tiny plants as you need them.
 They’re ready for harvest when they reach the true leaf stage — generally at about 2 inches tall.
 The microgreens don’t keep long and are prone to wilting.
 They should be washed thoroughly to ensure that no pathogen or contamination is present.